joekw/gametrack-translations/README.md

 `"SEARCH_PLACEHOLDER" = "Search";`

-Where you see a `%@` or `%ld` token, this denotes a value that is replaced at runtime — in most cases will be the user-provided name for a station or collection, or a number.
+Where you see a `%@` or `%ld` token, this denotes a value that is replaced at runtime — in most cases will be the user-provided name for a list or collection, or a number.
 The corresponding localized value must keep the token in the right place to provide the same meaning as the English value.

 `"IMPORT_TITLE" = "Import \"%@\"?";`